fadden/CiderPress2/ndocs/Manual-cp2.md

 attribute will fail silently, or be adjusted to work as well as possible.

 If the file is specified as ":" or "/", the root directory is selected.
 This can be used to set modification dates on certain filesystems.
+This is only recognized when a single file argument is specified.

 If MacZip is enabled, setting the attributes on the main file entry in a ZIP archive will cause the "header" file to be updated if it exists.

-When verbose mode is enabled, the updated record will be displayed.
-The output will reflect the actual final state.
+When `--recurse` is enabled, if a directory is specified, the change will be applied to all files in that directory as well.
+To change the attributes on all files in a directory, it may make more sense to use `--no-recurse` and wildcards.

 Editing of comments (for NuFX and Zip archives) is not currently supported.

 Options:
  - `--mac-zip`, `--no-mac-zip`
+ - `--recurse`, `--no-recurse`

 Examples:
- - `cp2 set-attr archive.shk MYFILE type=TXT aux=0x0000 access=0xc3`
+ - `cp2 set-attr archive.shk type=TXT,aux=0x0000,access=0xc3 MYFILE`
- - `cp2 sa archive.shk DIR1:FILE1.SHK type=0xe0 aux=0x8002 access=unlocked`
+ - `cp2 sa archive.shk type=0xe0,aux=0x8002,access=unlocked "DIR1:*.SHK"`
- - `cp2 sa prodisk.po FILE1.TXT "cdate=01-Jun-1977 09:05:25"`
+ - `cp2 sa prodisk.po "cdate=01-Jun-1977 09:05:25" FILE1.TXT FILE2.TXT FILE3.TXT`
- - `cp2 sa prodisk.po : mdate=1986-09-15T17:05:27Z`
+ - `cp2 sa prodisk.po mdate=1986-09-15T17:05:27Z` :

 ----
 #### `set-metadata`|`sm`